wizelineacademy/typesctipt-for-nodejs/README.md

   * **Price**: Required, greater than 0.
   * **Stock**: Required, greater than -1.

 * **List cakes**.
 Returns all cakes registered in the database.
-This list can be filtered for a range of price or by ingrediente.
+This list can be filtered for a range of price or by ingredient.

 * **Cake detail**.
 Returns the full detail of a cake, receiving the id of the cake.